keerthiilluri/salesforce-training/README.md

     Object: Student Object
     Record:Ravi's data(from the above example of object) Field:Std name,roll no,branch
-Standard objects vs Custom objects:
+b)Standard objects vs Custom objects:
                 **Standard Objects**                                  |                              **Custom Objects**
     1.These are pre-built and provided by the salesforce.             |                 1.Here objects are created by users according to their
                                                                       |                          business requirements.